quidmonkey/grunt-impact/README.md

 ## What's Next?

 That's up to you!
-This grunt configuration is by no means exhaustive to the ImpactJS community needs.
+This Grunt configuration is by no means exhaustive to the ImpactJS community needs.
 Please feel free to offer up suggestions and pull requests to make Grunt-Impact better!